MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 3. On the **Azure Information Protection - Unified labeling** blade, select **Activate** and follow the online instructions.

-For the labels that successfully migrated, they can now be used by [clients that support unified labeling](#clients-that-support-unified-labeling).
+For the labels that successfully migrated, they can now be used by [clients and services that support unified labeling](#clients-and-services-that-support-unified-labeling).
 However, you must first publish these labels in the Security & Compliance Center.

 > [!IMPORTANT]
 > If you edit the labels outside the Azure portal, for Azure Information Protection clients, return to this **Azure Information Protection - Unified labeling** blade, and select **Publish**.

-### Clients that support unified labeling
+### Clients and services that support unified labeling

 The clients that currently support unified labeling include: